ozcangul/aspnet-docs/aspnet/data/ef-mvc/update-related-data.rst

   :emphasize-lines: 2,4-6
   :dedent: 8

-In *Views/Courses/Edit.cshtml*, make the same change that you just did in *Create.cshtml*.
+In *Views/Courses/Edit.cshtml*, make the same change for the Department field that you just did in *Create.cshtml*.

 Also in *Views/Courses/Edit.cshtml*, add a course number field before the Title field.
 Because it's the primary key, it's displayed, but it can't be changed.